worldline/ios-training/src/docs/swift-part2/README.md

 - Deinitializers enable an instance of a class to free up any resources it has assigned.
 - Reference counting allows more than one reference to a class instance.

-The following code sample shows how to use structs with protocols
+[This code snippet](https://swiftfiddle.com/d72ea73dcbae5cc25908c56bdabcf877) sample shows how to use structs with protocols.

-<iframe width='100%' height="700px" src="https://www.jdoodle.com/embed/v0/51id"></iframe>

 ## Opaque types